aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.10
+What's new in 0.11
 ------------------

-* Tools for spectral analysis were added
-* Haar transform was added
-* More demos were added
+* Function for calculation of order of Butterworth bandpass filter was added.
-* Some bugs were fixed
+* Some docs were added.

 Modules
 -------